 Third and Fourth Year

 The Clinical Studies curriculum consists of the third-year core clerkships and fourth-year rotations.
 Building on the skills and knowledge developed in the Foundations 1 interdisciplinary blocks, Clinical Studies offers students a range of experiences and opportunities in the fields of medicine.
 All of these place new emphasis on connections across disciplines, on thematic learning objectives, and on student-directed discussion that follows clinical experiences.
 Throughout, the curriculum emphasizes student-directed learning, connections across disciplines, and competency-based education.

-For Family & Community Medicine fourth year rotations, students can choose Sub-I experiences at Santa Rosa Family Medicine Residency Program, Kaiser Permanente Santa Rosa, San Francisco Free Clinic or the inpatient service at San Francisco General Hospital.
-Additional domestic and international elective rotations are also available with a family medicine physician in various sites which could include an urban or rural private practice, community-based clinic or the Indian Health Service.
-Experiences will focus on student's area of interest such as community oriented primary care, complementary and alternative medicine or maternal and child health.
-Contact FCM Student Programs for specific information on fourth year rotations and visit our Frequently Asked Questions page for a good overview.
+For Family & Community Medicine fourth year rotations, students can work as an outpatient sub-intern at Santa Rosa Family Medicine Residency Program, Kaiser Permanente Santa Rosa, San Francisco Free Clinic, or students can work as a sub-intern on the Family Medicine Inpatient Service at Zuckerberg San Francisco General.
+Additional fourth year rotations options include outpatient care experiences at Contra Costa Regional Medical Center, John Muir Health Center, Natividad/Salinas and certain Kaiser sites.
+Through FCM, students may also arrange their own domestic or international rotations to work with a family physician in area of interest, including an urban or rural private practice, a community-based clinic or the Indian Health Service.
+Please contact FCM Student Programs for specific information on fourth year rotations and visit our Frequently Asked Questions page for a good overview.